Robert Todd Lincoln: Republican politics

 From 1884 to 1912, Lincoln's name was mentioned in varying degrees of seriousness as a candidate for the Republican presidential or vice-presidential nomination.
 He repeatedly disavowed any interest in running and stated he would not accept nomination for either position.
 His likeness was included in an 1888 set of "Presidential Possibilities" cards.

-Minister to the Court of St James's
+Minister to Great Britain

-Lincoln served as the U.S. minister to Great Britain, formally to the Court of St James's, from 1889 to 1893 under President Benjamin Harrison.
-Lincoln's teenage son, Abraham II "Jack", died during this time in Europe.
-After serving as minister, Lincoln returned to private business as a lawyer.
+Lincoln served as the U.S. minister to Great Britain, formally to the Court of St James's, from 1889 to 1893 in the Administration of President Benjamin Harrison.
+It was during this time that Lincoln's teenage son, Abraham II "Jack", died in Europe.
+After serving as minister, Lincoln returned to private life as a lawyer.